 - Excessive discharge

-While pessaries are a common non-surgical treatment, it's important that you weigh the benefits and risks as other at-home prolapse treatment options are available, such as a prolapse brace that can be worn outside the body.
+While pessaries are a common non-surgical treatment, it's important that you weigh the benefits and risks as other nonsurgical treatment options are available, such as a prolapse brace that can be worn outside the body.
 FemiCushion was designed for this purpose and has been effectively used by many women who could no longer accept the side effects of using a pessary.
 Read more about why women around the world continue to make the switch from pessaries to FemiCushion.

 FemiCushion: Prolapse Treatment Without Surgery or Pessary